veenabala123/summer-2025-parkinsonpredict/README.md

 - Pharma and biotech teams running Parkinson’s trials.
 - Fellow Researchers working in this field.
 - Neurologists.

+KPIs:
+- Recall : Ensures model correctly identifies patients with PD.
+- Feature Importance : Which features are more effective.

 ## Prerequisites
 - Python 3.x